maheshakulaa/splk1/SearchHeadClustering/README.md

     -   Shares Knowledge bundle with peer nodes.
     -   Makesures replication of search artifactes of saved searhces are replicated to memeber as per replication factor
     -   <b>Note</b>: adhoc searches/realtime searche artifacts are not replicated to other members.
 When user tries to fetch those results/artifacts search head will proxy to the memeber where artifacts are generated/stored.
+    -   Captain functions as a source control server
+        -   Members replicate changes from/to captain every `5 seconds` (replication cycle)
+        -   Members generate a snapshot `every minute` and purge old sets `every hour`
+            -   /opt/splunk/var/run/splunk/snapshot/*.bundle

 Search artifacts are stored in `/opt/splunk/var/run/splunk/dispatch/`

+If there are any changes to configs/KOs all members keep a journal of changes in etc/system/replication/ops.json

 - Member of SearchHead cluster:
     -   It receives instructions from captain on what scheduled search need to run.